raunak536/expense_filing_automator/README.md

 AutoExpense is a local web application that automates the process of filing expenses on the GoExpense platform.

-Using a Flask + React-style frontend, OpenAI’s GPT-4o for reading receipt images (including PDFs, PNGs, JPEGs), and Selenium to control Chrome, it simplifies expense submission into a drag-and-drop experience.
+Using a Flask backend + JS frontend, OpenAI’s GPT-4o for reading receipt images (including PDFs, PNGs, JPEGs), and Selenium to control Chrome, it simplifies expense submission into a drag-and-drop experience.

 You fill in the form, upload your receipts, click **File Expense**, and the app takes care of the rest — including logging into GoExpense and filling out the form automatically through your browser.